Programme of the training course

 We’re handling online registration and online payment by credit card.
 Every registrant will automatically receive a PAID invoice.

-The registrations fees for the Online Safety Assessment of Cosmetics in the EU will be
+The registrations fees for the Safety Assessment of Cosmetics in the EU will be:

-Students: 600 euro per participant (Students are kindly requested to send their proof of being a student to Fabienne Van Bamis to receive their unique discount code).
+Students: 1.100 euro per participant.
+Students are kindly requested to send their proof of being a student in sciences (chemistry, toxicology, pharmacy, medical doctor, biotechnology, etc...) to Fabienne Van Bamis to receive their unique discount code.

-The course fee, payable by credit card covers all lessons, course notes and participation to an online exam.
+The course fee, payable by credit card covers all lessons, the course material and the participation to the exam.
+Also included are all the coffee breaks, lunches, the shuttle between the hotel & the campus and the social event.

 With OVER 20 YEARS OF EXPERIENCE in organizing the 'Safety Assessment of Cosmetics in the EU – Training Course', we can provide you with a sound and independent scientific counselling with regard to safety of cosmetic and their ingredients for the EU market*: